TransGirlCodes/Phylogenetics.jl/README.md

 Contributing
 ------------

 **Fork and send a pull request or create a [GitHub issue](https://github.com/Ward9250/Phylo.jl/issues) for bug reports or feature requests.
-Or if you created the feature you wanted put in a pull request!**
+Or if you created the feature you wanted put in a pull request!
+Request pulls to devel branch to keep master more stable and give time to find bugs before merge with master branch.**